 The visa application process can take as many as 2 to 3 months.
 In some cases, it can take longer as well.
 The ideal time to start working on your visa application would be as soon as you receive admission into a university.
 This way, you will have sufficient time to prepare all the documents necessary for the application as well as pay the visa fee.

 As specifications listed by each city’s US embassy or consulate may slightly vary, checking with the embassy website that applies to you is a good idea.

 To give you an idea of how to go about the process, we’ve listed some of the main steps you will have to take to get your student visa.

-Only once you’ve been accepted into a university can you apply for a visa as your visa application will require the I-20 form provided by your university.
+Only once you’ve been accepted into a university, can you apply for a visa.
+This is because your visa application will require the I-20 form provided by your university.

 You will have to do a background check on the US schools and programs that interest you.
 Only schools that are accredited by the US Government’s Student and Exchange Visitor Program (SEVP) can provide you with the documents required for your visa application.
 To find out if the universities on your shortlist are accredited, all you have to do is visit the US Government Agency’s website.

 Once a US school accepts you, you will be enrolled in the SEVIS system and receive a document called the I-20 Form.
 This form is what you require to be eligible for an F or M visa.

 However, in cases like a student exchange program, you will get a DS-209 Form, which is necessary for a J visa.
 In this article, we will focus on the steps that need to be taken for an F visa.